Find out everything you need to know about applying for a student visa from outside of the UK.

 - Confirm your visa type: BRP Vignette Transfer

 - Category of application: To transfer or replace your visa (vignette)

 In the additional information section you should explain that you have been granted a student visa to study in the UK but that you need a new 90-day vignette as you have not been able (or will not be able) to travel to the UK before the end of your 90-day vignette.

-Tip: Due to the cost and the process involved, only make this application if you are certain you can travel to the UK.
+Tip: Only apply if you are certain you can travel to the UK.
 If you cannot travel within the validity period of your new vignette, you will need to re-apply and pay £154 again.